hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1650

 The King said, “Bring him to me, so that I will appoint him [as an adviser] exclusively to myself.”
-Then when he spoke to him, he said, “You are today in a highly esteemed position and fully trusted by us.”
+Then when he spoke to him, he said, “You are today in a highly-esteemed position and fully trusted by us.”

 # 1651